waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Path to Mahogany Town:** Current assumption is the only path is south through Route 32 and Union Cave. **Alternative Hypothesis:** The water route east of Ecruteak City (Route 42) might now be passable with SURF.
 The 'DARK CAVE leads to another road' lead is also a viable alternative. **Test:** If the southern path becomes blocked, prioritize exploring Dark Cave or returning to Route 42.
 - **Mt.
 Mortar Purpose:** Current hypothesis is that Mt.
 Mortar is a side area, not the main path to Mahogany Town, based on repeated dead ends. **Alternative Hypothesis:** A required HM (like Waterfall) may be needed to fully explore it, or a hidden switch/item controls the waterfalls.
 - **Dark Cave Path:** Current hypothesis is that Dark Cave is not the primary path to Mahogany Town, despite the mail from 'RANDY'. **Alternative Hypothesis:** My initial exploration was incomplete and a viable path exists.
+- **Game Corner Puzzle Solution:** Current hypothesis is that the solution is inside the Game Corner. **Alternative Hypothesis:** The solution may require an action or item from outside the Game Corner, possibly related to the Rocket Grunt in Goldenrod City.

 ## 6. Tile Mechanics
 ### Impassable